ziqiqiiii/PantryManiac-WTH2024/README.md

 # PantryManiac-WTH2024
-A Prototype for What the HACK 2024
+A Prototype for What the HACK(WTH) 2024